asachanfbd/asachanfbd/README.md

 ## Hi there 👋

 Thanks for checking in!
-- 🔭 I’m currently working on [Awesome Frontend Resources](https://github.com/requestly/awesome-frontend-resources/)
+- 🔭 I’m currently working on [Growth Toolkit](https://github.com/asachanfbd/Growth-Engineers-Toolkit)
 - 🌱 I’m currently learning Growth Hacking, Parenting, Finances, Investing, Life, and a lots of thing...
-- 🤔 I’m looking for collaboration in [Awesome Frontend Resources](https://github.com/requestly/awesome-frontend-resources/)
 - 💬 Ask me about Software Engineering, Finances, Parenting...
 - 📫 How to reach me: [@asachanfbd](https://www.linkedin.com/in/asachanfbd/)
 - ⚡ Fun fact: I keep looking for new tools to manage my day to day tasks, but never find a perfect match.